lehner/gpt/README.md

 ```

 ## Tutorials
-A good starting point to learn usage of GPT is the [Tutorials Section](https://github.com/lehner/gpt/tree/master/documentation/tutorial)
+A good starting point to learn how to use GPT is the [Tutorials Section](https://github.com/lehner/gpt/tree/master/documentation/tutorial)
 with interactive [Jupyter](https://jupyter.org/) notebooks.

 ## Usage